texka001/deep_japan_discovery/docs/deep_japan_discovery/walkthrough.md

 - **Monitor**: Added "Search by Card ID" input in Spot Editor tab.
   - Displayed `Card ID` in Spot Editor (read-only).
 - **UI**: Added `Card ID` display (`#12345678`) to the Spot Card on the main list.
+  - Added Copy Button (icon) next to the ID for easy copying.

 ### Verification Results